UmbraJS/mono/README.md

 The attach function takes the formated color strings and attaches them it to the given element.
 By default it just makes a new stylesheet for the colors but if you pass an element to the attach function it will attach the colors to that element instead.
 This is useful if you want to scope the colors to a specific element.

+The apply shorthand can also take the element and the formater as passed props.

 ```ts
 import { umbra } from '@umbrajs/core'